Arc-fault circuit interrupter: Germany

+The German Wiring rules VDE 0100, recommend AFDDs for high-risk situations and give as examples rooms with sleeping accommodation, rooms or places with a particular fire risk, rooms or places made of building components with combustible building materials, if these have a lower fire resistance than fire-retardant (< F30), and rooms or places with hazards for irreplaceable goods.

 Australia and New Zealand

-The Australian and New Zealand regulations- Wiring Rules (AS NZS 3000:2018) do not require installation of AFDDs in Australia.
+The Australian and New Zealand regulations – Wiring Rules (AS NZS 3000:2018) do not require installation of AFDDs in Australia.
 However, in New Zealand all final sub-circuits with ratings up to 20 A will require protection by an AFDD if they supply locations with significant fire risk, locations containing irreplaceable items, certain historic buildings, and socket-outlets in school sleeping accommodation.
-[4].
-Most power circuits in these countries fall under this clause as the common sockets are 10A and 15A rating.
+Most power circuits in these countries fall under this clause as the common sockets are 10 A and 15 A rating.
 The Australian standards are used in Argentina, Fiji, Tonga, Solomon Islands and Papua New Guinea.

 Limitations

 AFCIs are designed to protect against fires caused by electrical arc faults.
 While the sensitivity of the AFCIs helps in the detection of arc faults, these breakers can also indicate false positives by identifying normal circuit behaviors as arc faults.
 For instance, lightning strikes provide voltage and current profiles that resemble arc faults, and vacuum cleaners and some laser printers trip AFCIs.
 This nuisance tripping reduces the overall effectiveness of AFCIs.
 Research into advancements in this area is being pursued.

-AFCIs are also known to be sensitive (false tripping) to the presence of radio frequency energy, especially within the so-called high frequency (HF) spectrum (3-30 MHz), which includes legitimate shortwave broadcasting, over-the-horizon aircraft and marine communications, amateur radio, and citizens band radio operations.
+AFCIs are also known to be sensitive (false tripping) to the presence of radio frequency energy, especially within the so-called high frequency (HF) spectrum (3–30 MHz), which includes legitimate shortwave broadcasting, over-the-horizon aircraft and marine communications, amateur radio, and citizens band radio operations.
 Sensitivities and mitigation have been known since 2013.

 AFCI circuit breakers include a standard inverse-time circuit breaker but provide no specific protection against "glowing" connections (also known as a high resistance connection), high line voltages, or low line voltages.

 An AFCI does not detect high line voltage caused by an open neutral in a multiwire branch circuit.
 A multiwire branch circuit uses both energized wires of a 120–240 V split phase service.
 If the neutral is broken along the return path to the circuit breaker panel, devices connected from a 120 V leg to the neutral may experience excess voltage, up to twice normal.

 AFCIs do not detect low line voltage.
 Low line voltage can cause electromechanical relays to repeatedly turn off and on, or "chatter".
 If current is flowing through the load contacts, it causes arcing across the contacts as they open.
 The arcing can oxidize, pit, and melt the contacts.
 This process can increase the contact resistance, superheat the relay, and lead to fires.
 Power fault circuit interrupters are designed to prevent fires from low voltage across loads.